Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Scaling of the effective friction at low and high

-Sufficiently far away from the probe particle, the motion of a polymer is unperturbed, i.e., ${\vec{V}(\vec{r})}=\vec{0}$, while close to the probe, an approximate no-slip condition must hold, ${\vec{V}(\vec{r})}\approx\vec{v}$.
-Because of this, the sum over $m$ only contains a small number of contributions from the polymers close to the probe, which for a large enough $L$ will scale like $O(L^0)$ (as it cannot decrease below $1$).
-Furthermore, if the polymers are long enough, the number of monomers to which the no-slip condition applies can be estimated by the participation ratio $\sigma_0/R_g$.
-Since $R_g \sim \sqrt{L}$ for all polymers at low $v$, we get
+Sufficiently far from the probe particle, the motion of a chain is unperturbed, i.e., ${\vec{V}(\vec{r})}=\vec{0}$, while close to the probe, an approximate no-slip condition must hold, ${\vec{V}(\vec{r})}\approx\vec{v}$.
+Because of this, the sum over $m$ contains only a small number of contributions from the chains close to the probe, which for a large enough $L$ will scale like $O(L^0)$ (as it cannot decrease below $1$).
+Furthermore, if the chains are long enough, the number of units to which the no-slip condition applies can be estimated by the participation ratio $\sigma_0/R_g$.
+Since $R_g \sim \sqrt{L}$ for all chains at low $v$, we get

 which explains the plateau for small $\mathcal{U}$ in Fig.~\ref{fig:scaled_effective_friction}(a).